clisazo/longitudinal_brain_age/README.md

 ## Citation

-If you use this codebase in your research, please cite the article 'Title'.
+If you use this codebase in your research, please cite the article 'Improving longitudinal robustness in brain age estimation using a lightweight temporal consistency prior'.

 ## License